opensafely/documentation/docs/getting-started/tutorial/add-a-scripted-action-to-the-pipeline/index.md

   there's one output file, which will be found at `output/descriptive.png`.

-At the command line, type `opensafely run run_all --force-run-dependencies` and press ++enter++.
+At the command line, type `opensafely run generate_report` and press ++enter++.
 This should end by telling you a file containing the histogram has been created.
-Open it — you can do this via Visual Studio Code's Explorer — and check it looks right.
+Open the `output` folder — you can do this via Visual Studio Code's Explorer — and check that it contains `report.png`.

+Double click on `report.png` to display the image, or right-click on `report.png` and select Download to download the image.

 !!! warning
     Changes you make to files are automatically saved on GitHub.
 However, changes will not persist